hsarfraz/llm-Inference/03_serving_phi3-vision/README.md

 http://<HOST IP ADDRESS>:5000/
 ```
 ## Usage
-To perform OCR using the Phi3-vision model, use REST end point /ocr.
+To perform Optical Character Recognition (OCR) using the Phi3-vision model, use REST end point /ocr.
 This end point handles OCR of a single file using default prompt or custom prompt.
 The end point will return text of the uploaded image.
 Given below are few examples of calling the /ocr end point using curl.

 ```bash
 curl -F "file=@<replace_with_image_filename>.png" http://<host ip address>:5000/ocr